 TEs are sequences of DNA characterized by their ability to integrate themselves at new loci within the genome.
 TEs are commonly classified into two classes: DNA transposons and retrotransposons, with the latter being responsible for the formation of processed pseudogenes and retrogenes.
 Both human and mouse genomes are dominated by three types of TEs, namely short interspersed nuclear elements (SINEs), long interspersed nuclear elements (LINEs) and the endogenous retrovirus (ERV) superfamily.
 LINE-1 elements (L1) have been shown to mobilize Alu’s, small nuclear RNAs and mRNA transcripts.
-We analysed the LINE, SINE and ERV content in the human and mouse processed pseudogene complements.
+We analyzed the LINE, SINE and ERV content in the human and mouse processed pseudogene complements.
 We define the evolutionary time scale by using the pseudogene sequence similarity to the parent gene as a proxy for age.
 Younger pseudogenes have a higher degree of sequence similarity to the parent, while older pseudogenes show a more diverged sequence.

-In human, we observe a smooth distribution of L1 flanked processed pseudogenes, with a single peak (at 92.5% sequence similarity to parents) hinting at the burst of retrotransposition events, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content.
-By contrast in mouse we found the L1 derived pseudogene distribution is defined by two successive peaks at 92.5 and 97% sequence similarity to parents.
+In human, we observe a smooth age distribution of L1 flanked processed pseudogenes, with a single peak (at 92.5% sequence similarity to parents) hinting at the burst of retrotransposition events, that occurred 40 MYA at the dawn of primate lineage and created the majority of human pseudogene content.
+By contrast in mouse, we found the L1 derived pseudogene age distribution is defined by two successive peaks at 92.5 and 97% sequence similarity to parents.
 Also by contrast to human where the density of L1 associated pseudogenes shows a steep decrease for young pseudogenes following the peak at 92.5, the density of mouse pseudogenes remains at high levels in the interval of 97 to 100% sequence similarity to parents.
 This observation suggests the presence of highly active transposable elements in mouse.
 The TE activity results in a continuous renewal of the processed pseudogene pool.
-This behavior is also reflected in the large difference in the number of active LINE/L1s between human and mouse, with just over 100 for human \cite{12682288} vs 3,000 for mouse \cite{ 11591644}.
+This behavior is also reflected in the large difference in the number of active LINE/L1s between human and mouse, with just over 100 for human \cite{12682288} vs. 3,000 for mouse \cite{ 11591644}.

 3.3 Genome remodeling

 The large proportion of strain and class specific pseudogenes, as well as the presence of active TE families, point towards multiple genomic rearrangements in mouse genome evolution.
-To this end we examined the conservation of pseudogene genomic loci between each of the mouse strains and the reference genome for one-to-one pseudogene orthologs in each pair (Figure 4A,B).
-We observed that on average more than 97.7% of loci are conserved across the laboratory strains and 96.7% of loci are conserved with respect to the wild strains.
-By contrast only 87% of Caroli loci were conserved in the reference genome, while Pahari showed only 10% conservation.
+To this end, we examined the conservation of pseudogene genomic loci between each of the mouse strains and the reference genome for one-to-one pseudogene orthologs in each pair (Figure 4A,B).
+We observed that, on average, more than 97.7% of loci are conserved across the laboratory strains, and 96.7% of loci are conserved with respect to the wild strains.
+By contrast, only 87% of Caroli loci were conserved in the reference genome, while Pahari showed only 10% conservation.
 The significant drop in the number of conserved pseudogene loci between the reference genome and outgroup strains is in accord with the observed major karyotype-scale differences and large genomic rearrangements exhibited by Caroli and Pahari \cite{doi.org/10.1101/088435}.
 The proportion of un-conserved loci follows a logarithmic curve that matches closely the divergent evolutionary time scale of the mouse strains suggesting a uniform rate of genome remodeling processes across the murine taxa (Figure 4C).

-4. Biological relevance
+4. Biological relevance[[better head??]]

-The role of pseudogenes in genome biology has long been debated, however, recent studies \cite{25157146} have highlighted the fact the pseudogenes can reflect the evolution of genome function and activity.
-Here we address the biological relevance of pseudogene activity leveraging data from gene ontology, protein families and RNA-seq experiments.
+The role of pseudogenes in genome biology has long been debated; however, recent studies \cite{25157146} have highlighted the fact the pseudogenes can reflect the evolution of genome function and activity.
+Here we address the biological relevance of pseudogene activity leveraging data from gene ontology, protein families, and RNA-seq experiments.

 4.1 Gene ontology & pseudogene family analysis